-Sequence is a free online drum machine and pattern sequencer that allows you to create drum loops, drum beats and full drum tracks.
+Sequence is a free online drum machine and pattern sequencer for creaing drum loops, drum beats and full drum tracks.

 Includes over 400 unique drum samples, spanning electro to real drum kits.

-Create beats, compose drum tracks and then "bounce" (export) the results to a WAV sound file that you can use in other programs.
+Create beats, compose drum tracks and then save the results to WAV sound files for use in other projects.

 A Few Pointers

 While we've tried to keep things as simple as possible, there are a few concepts that we need to shed some light on to help get you started.

 - Parts (A B C D E F)

 - Song Timeline